- Home

 Is e-invoicing mandatory in South Korea ?

-Now, the registration with the National Tax Services (NTS) is required, as well as a “standard authentication” from the National IT Industry Promotion Agency (NIPA).
+- Obtain a “standard authentication” from the National IT Industry Promotion Agency (NIPA)

 Want to learn more about e-Invoicing compliance?